brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

         . . . .
     ]

-Typically, a `run` dictionary have four fields namely,
+Typically, a `run` dictionary has four fields,

-- `duration`: run simulation time length
+- `duration`: simulation length
 - `components`: dictionary of network components like `NeuronGroup`, `Synapses`, etc.
 - `initializers_connectors`: list of initializers and synaptic connections
 - `inactive`: list of components that were inactive for the particular run

-The values in the dictionary are mostly maintained to be the same as that in Brian 2, for example, the `duration` will have the `Quantity` type.

-All the Brian `Network` components that are under `components` field, have fields for Brian components like, `NeuronGroup`, `Synapses`, etc and would look like,
+All the Brian `Network` components that are under `components` field, have components like, `NeuronGroup`, `Synapses`, etc and would look like,

 .. code:: python